So many of us spend our time taking care of others. Our relationships have become ones of giving and supporting those closest to us.

 And then we forget how to take care of ourselves.

-When we think of taking care of ourselves, the inner critic tells us it is selfish and self indulgent to take care of our own needs.
+When we think of taking care of ourselves, the inner critic tells us it is selfish and self indulgent to put our own needs first.
 It reminds us of how we want to be seen by others… as caring supportive and kind.
 Never selfish and self absorbed.

 I came across these words that feel authentic and true.

 “Self indulgence is different from self care.
 Self indulgence feeds the sense of being a separate self.
 When we become self indulgent, our life is about the little separate me…

 Self care means that we listen to our core needs, set reasonable boundaries with others, and live in balance.
 It also means that we question our limiting beliefs that create suffering for ourselves and others.
 It means that we live in a growing integrity with a deeper truth that we are not separate from anyone.
 Genuine self care frees us to be more selfless.”

 We know not to listen to the voice of self indulgence.
 Yet we must learn to listen to the voice that counsels compassion and care for our true being.
 Caring for our deepest sense of Being in the world.

 Genuine self care brings life into balance and opens our heart to ourselves.
 With an open heart we open a door to recognizing and bringing compassion to the world.
 This is the way to real freedom and awakening to the connectivity of us all.